Xelbair/BlazorInputFile/README.md

 This is a prototype for a file input component that may be added to Blazor in the future.

 For installation and usage information, see [this blog post](http://blog.stevensanderson.com/2019/09/13/blazor-inputfile/).

+# Reason for forking

+This fork zips the content of the file, if it isn't already zipped, mostly to allow uploads of bigger files on limited bandwidth.